frankroeder/parrot.nvim/README.md

 </div>

+> [!WARNING]
+> Version 0.4.x introduces breaking changes, including the removal of agents and
+> modifications to some hook functions.
+Please review the updated documentation
+> and adjust your implementation accordingly.

 > [!NOTE] ⚠️
 > This repository is still a work in progress, as large parts of the code are still being simplified and restructured.
 > It is based on the brilliant work [gp.nvim](https://github.com/Robitx/gp.nvim) by https://github.com/Robitx.